jimkrantz/Stages/README.md

 3. **PDF Reader:**
    - To view the written stage briefings (`*.pdf` files), you'll need a PDF reader.
    - Use popular PDF readers like Adobe Acrobat Reader or Sumatra PDF, or any other PDF reader of your choice.

+## MCTA_Bay_01 Specs

+All stages in folder MCTA_Bay_01 are fit for a bay that is 19 meters wide by 15 meters deep.
+These stages should only be used on bays with this spec or larger.
+In the future, stages will be added to other folders such as MCTA_Bay_03.
+These stages will be speced for a bay with different measurments.
+Do not attempt to use stages designened for large bays in smaller ones.
+This distroys the intent of the stage and can add safety issues.